-In contrast, when you begin to see the guitar scales as PATTERNS that are present on your fretboard, then you can quickly eliminate 67% of the memorization required!
-In addition, guitar scale patterns give your fingers something that they can practice over and over, in order to become very fast and fluid in your playing.
+The PATTERNS based approach is a completely different way of looking at the fretboard.
+Using this method you can quickly eliminate 67% of the memorization required!
+Even better, learning guitar scale patterns gives your fingers something that they can practice, in order to become very fast and fluid in your playing.

-The power of this approach is that the lead guitar scales and patterns can be applied all over the guitar neck, so once your fingers are familiar with a pattern, you can very easily move it (transpose) at will to wherever you need it.
+The beauty of this approach is that the lead guitar scales and patterns can be applied all over the fretboard, so once your hands have become familiar with a particular scale pattern, you can very easily transpose it (move it) to wherever you need it.

 Talk about a more efficient approach to the guitar!

 So you’re interested in taking your guitar playing to the next level, and want to learn how to solo or add riffs and embellishments to your playing?

 Well, Joe Satriani once said that the solo IS the scale.
 What he meant by that is, you can’t separate the two.
 Learning your guitar scale patterns is an incredibly important step to becoming a good guitarist.